deadlydog/deadlydog.github.io/_drafts/2023-10-26-Multiple-ways-to-setup-your-CI-CD-pipelines-in-GitHub-Actions.md

 To avoid the duplicate code, we can use a reusable workflow to define the deployment jobs, and then include the reusable workflow in the deployment workflow.
 Azure DevOps calls these "templates", but GitHub Actions calls them "reusable workflows".
 You can think of a reusable workflow as a function that accepts parameters, so you define it once, and then can call it multiple times with different parameters.

 One caveat to be aware of is that while templates may also include other templates, GitHub only allows up to 4 levels of template nesting.
 Also, a workflow may only call up to 20 other workflows, including nested ones.
+And just like regular workflows, reusable workflows must be placed directly in the `.github/workflows` directory.

 See the [GitHub docs on reusable workflows](https://docs.github.com/en/actions/using-workflows/reusing-workflows) for more information and limitations.